mjggibson4/Practical1/readme.md

 ![alt text](https://github.com/mjggibson4/Practical1/blob/master/RunGIF.gif "Example Run")

 From this, the user should observe the agents moving randomly, interacting and reproducing accordingly as shown above.
+The number of wolf and sheep agents for each iteration is shown within the legend of the model.

 ## 5. Standards Used